MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-view-orchestrator-data-by-using-powerpivot.md

 > [!NOTE]
 > The OData provider in PowerPivot does not support the data contained in the Runbook Diagram box.
 Attempts to add a Runbook Diagram table will fail.

+To create a connection to an Orchestrator feed, follow these steps:

 1. Open Excel.
 2. Click the **PowerPivot** tab above the ribbon.